-In order to claim funding providers will be expected to present information to the local authority via the provider portal.
+In order to claim funding providers will be expected to submit information to MKCC via the provider portal.
+This includes regular updates to the Self-Update section of the provider portal to ensure information about their provision is up-to-date.
 All information must be submitted to MKCC by the dates specified on the Annual Timeline.
 Failure to do so will result in monthly payments being withheld or delayed.